 Toys for Joy is an annual event, founded by Miles McPherson, the Senior Pastor of the Rock Church, founder of Miles Ahead and Author of Do Something!
 Make Your Life Count.

 The Rock Church partners with schools, businesses and community organizations, as well as local churches to coordinate the Toys for Joy Christmas Event.
 Toys for Joy seeks to impact the lives of area children through providing a toy and food for their family combined in an event that ministers in both a practical and spiritual way.
 Over the past 20 years, Toys for Joy has served over 129,000 children and their families.

 Nearly 19 percent of San Diego County’s children are living in poverty, according to KidsData.org.

-“People in the community that we hold it in will stand in line for hours and hours, all day, to get a toy and they have their kid out there,” remarked Miles McPherson, founding pastor of The Rock Church and visionary behind the event.
-“Last year there were over 10,000 people standing in line and it was a slow walk.”
+"People in the community that we hold it in will stand in line for hours and hours, all day, to get a toy and they have their kid out there,” remarked Miles McPherson, founding pastor of The Rock Church and visionary behind the event.
+“There are thousands of people standing in line and it is a slow walk."

 McPherson recalled that the church and his ministry wanted to use the Christmas season to reach more people for Christ.
 They noticed that people would sit in church to hear the Gospel and then afterwards go out to buy toys or a Christmas tree.
 So during the early days of Toy for Joys, organizers gave away toys and Christmas trees only.